33 Fun Things to Do in NYC: Unique & Unusual Activities

 Affectionately known as The Met, the Metropolitan Museum of Art is a perfect activity for a relaxing afternoon if you’re looking for fun things to do in NYC.

-The Metropolitan Museum has a collection of over 2 million works of art spanning 5,000 years of world culture making it a famous American Museum.
+The Metropolitan Museum has a collection of over 2 million works of art spanning 5,000 years of world history and is one of the best museums in NYC.

 It is right by Central Park, so if you’re looking for a tranquil afternoon take a stroll and then indulge in some art installations.